Skip to main content

 Task P-10 Asset Identification

-1. Inventory of current system assets: provides a comprehensive list of all the systems and devices within an organization, allowing for accurate tracking of their location, condition, and usage.
-It is essential for effective risk management, maintenance, security, and cost optimization of those assets.
-Therefore, without a proper inventory, organizations can't effectively identify and manage all their assets.
+• An inventory of current system assets provides a comprehensive list of all the systems and devices within an organization, allowing for accurate tracking of their location, condition, and usage.
+A proper inventory is essential for effective risk management, maintenance, security, and cost optimization of those assets.

-2. Operational requirements and documentation: identifies and documents the specific functional needs and capabilities a system must have to effectively operate as intended.
-It is crucial for selecting appropriate security controls that align with the organizations operational requirements and ensures the system is designed and implemented to meet its intended purpose.
+• Operational requirements and documentation identify and document the specific functional needs and capabilities a system needs to effectively operate as intended.
+It is crucial for selecting appropriate security controls that align with the organization's operational requirements and ensures the system is designed and implemented to meet its intended purpose.

-1. An updated and comprehensive asset inventory for the system: provides a complete picture of all assets within a system, allowing for informed decision-making regarding maintenance, security, resource allocation, and overall management of those assets.
-Essentially, without a detailed inventory, you cannot effectively track, monitor, or utilize your assets which is the primary goal of asset identification.
+• An updated and comprehensive asset inventory for the system provides a complete picture of all assets within a system, to improve informed decision-making regarding maintenance, security, resource allocation, and overall management of those assets.
+Without a detailed inventory, you cannot effectively track, monitor, or utilize your assets, which is the primary goal of asset identification.

-2. Categorization of assets based on their importance to CMS's mission and their sensitivity: allows CMS to prioritize security efforts by allocating the most robust protections to the assets that would have the greatest impact if compromised.
-This can help in effectively managing risk and ensuring CMS mission-critical data is adequately safeguarded.
+• Categorization of assets based on their importance to CMS's mission and their sensitivity allows CMS to prioritize security efforts by allocating the most robust protections to the assets that would have the greatest impact if compromised.
+This can help effectively manage risk and ensure CMS mission-critical data is adequately safeguarded.

-Discussion: The RMF Prepare Step Task P-10, is crucial for identifying what assets needs to be protected and documented.
+The RMF Prepare Step Task P-10 is instrumental to identify what assets needs to be protected and documented.

 The CMS Continuous Diagnosis and Mitigation (CDM) program maintains an automated authorized hardware and software inventory including FISMA tagging, mapping and asset discovery as part of its Hardware Asset Management (HWAM) and Software Asset Management (SWAM).
-The program is implemented in four (4) phases to address; What is on the network, who is on the network, what is happening on the network, and how is the data protected.
+The program is implemented in four (4) phases: What is on the network, who is on the network, what is happening on the network, and how the data is protected.

 CMS system assets are identified using data analytics in Tableau and then pushed to CFACTS.